reactjs/react-autocomplete/README.md

 `Autocomplete`.
-Any properties supported by `HTMLInputElement` can be specified, apart from the following which are set by `Autocomplete`: value, autoComplete, role, aria-autocomplete
+Any properties supported by `HTMLInputElement` can be specified, apart from the following which are set by `Autocomplete`: value, autoComplete, role, aria-autocomplete `inputProps` is commonly used for (but not limited to) placeholder, event handlers (onFocus, onBlur, etc.), autoFocus, etc.

 #### `menuStyle: Object` (optional)
 Default value: